jesseflorig/json-to-dynamo-db/README.md

 You will need to have an AWS account and the [AWS CLI](https://aws.amazon.com/cli/) tools installed and configured

-For now, you also have to create the tables via the AWS Console by hand.
+For now, you also have to create the tables via the AWS Console :( .

 ## Workflow